mrvivacious/AWS_Lambda_and_SNS/page4.md

 				"recipient": {
 					"name": "recipient",
 					"value": "me",
+					...etc
 ```

 <p>
 In slots.recipient, is "value" what you expected it to be?
 If not, try pronouncing the name you are saying differently -- I sometimes run into issues where
 I speak too fast, too quiet, or I enunciate sounds difficult for Alexa to pick up.
 To test your pronounciation, simply speak into the Alexa simulator.
 It will
 output exactly what Alexa thinks you said, allowing you to experiment with different pronounciations to fit your needs.
 <br>Also, is the recipient you specified included in the voice model for this skill?
 Did you include this name as a recognizable slot value?
 </p>